 Through widespread education and legislation regarding the dangers of indoor tanning, exposure to artificial UV radiation has decreased in recent years, but nearly 8 million adults still tan each year.
-Among adults, the rates of indoor tanning declined from 5.5% in 2010 to 3.5% in 2015 [69].
-Among women, the prevalence decreased from 8.6% in 2010 to 5.2% in 2015, and the rates were 2.2% in 2010 and 1.6% in 2015 among men [69].
+Among adults, the rates of indoor tanning declined to 3.5% in 2015 [69].
+The 2015 prevalence decreased to 5.2% among women and to1.6% among men [69].
 The national Youth Risk Behavior Survey also indicates a continued decrease among adolescents, with 15.6% indicating that they used indoor tanning in 2009, compared with 7.3% in 2015 [67; 68].
 The highest rates of indoor tanning are among White women 18 to 21 years of age (20.4%).
 Among White adults who reported indoor tanning, 40.8% reported at least one sunburn in the past 12 months, compared with 33.9% of non-indoor tanners [69].

 The high use of devices with known carcinogenicity has led to much research on the association between indoor tanning and skin cancers.
 More than 419,000 cases of skin cancer are diagnosed annually due to indoor tanning, including 245,000 basal cell carcinomas, 168,000 squamous cell carcinomas, and 6,200 melanomas [2].
 Studies have shown an increased risk for basal cell (29%) and squamous cell carcinoma (83%) associated with use of a tanning device; people who first use a tanning device before 35 years of age have a 75% increased risk for developing melanoma [2; 70].
-The direct cost of medical care for indoor tanning-related skin cancers is \$343.1 million annually in the United States.
-As of 2021, 22 states and the District of Columbia have passed legislation prohibiting indoor tanning for children younger than 18 years of age.
+The direct cost of medical care for indoor tanning-related skin cancers is approximately \$350 million annually in the United States.

+As of 2023, 20 states and the District of Columbia have passed legislation prohibiting indoor tanning for children younger than 18 years of age.
 In addition, 44 states have passed legislation to regulate indoor tanning among minors, including limiting exposure time, providing eye protection, and requiring parental consent [71].
 The Society of Behavioral Medicine, the American Academy of Dermatology, and the American Academy of Pediatrics have all issued statements supporting the ban of indoor tanning for minors [224; 225; 226].
 The World Health Organization and the U.S. Food and Drug Administration (FDA) have declared indoor tanning devices to be carcinogenic, and the Surgeon General issued a first-time warning on the dangers of UV radiation and indoor tanning in 2015 [2; 72; 73].